 Ketogenic diets: an update for child neurologists

-One article on PainSci cites Kossoff 2009: Chronic, Subtle, Systemic Inflammation
+One page on PainSci cites Kossoff 2009: Chronic, Subtle, Systemic Inflammation

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.